rinkylia2997/HealthRecommendationsUsingBehaviouralRiskFactorSurveillanceSystem/README_reference.md

 > * In the U.S, smoking rates have steadily declined over the last decade thanks to policy initiatives, media campaigns, taxation, and public health programs.
 > * Globally, while smoking rates have fallen, population growth has driven the absolute number of smokers upward, and the smoking-related death toll remains persistently high.

 Since habits like smoking stems from psychological normalization of the act, in this project I wanted to evaluate what constructs of the Health Belief Model (HBM) influence it.
 The bigger effort is also to improve Public policies surrounding dangers of smoking in a way that can help smokers identify their behaviour patterns.
-I believe with proper messaging of the dangers of smoking but delving into psychological factors, we can bring about real change in this behaviour
+I believe with proper messaging of the dangers of smoking by delving into psychological factors, we can bring about real change in this behaviour

 Some questions I wanted to answer through this project are: